BogdanTheGeek/rv32-dynamic-loading/README.md

 All "kernel" functions are passed though a `sys` struct pointer which implements a simple jump table.
 This is always placed as the first item in `.data` section of the app.

-The example kernel shows how freeRTOS can be used to easily run the multiple apps concurrently.
+The example kernel shows how FreeRTOS can be used to easily run the multiple apps concurrently.

 ## Aknowledgements